dmavrides/dmavrides.github.io/_pages/recs.md

 * Chernobyl - Historical drama based on true events surrounding the Chernobyl Nuclear disaster.
 Not framed as a docu-series, as engaging as any fictional drama.
 Highly critically-acclaimed.
 * The Final Table - A cooking show with terrible reviews (?
 I didn't know this until I looked it up just now).
 I don't normally like/watch cooking shows, but I liked this one when I watched it.
 Maybe I just have bad taste...

-**Other shows I've enjoyed but for various reasons wouldn't go so far as to recommend, unless you've seen everything similar above**
+**Other shows I've enjoyed but for various reasons wouldn't go so far as to recommend**

 Sometimes grouped roughly by genre, but only kind of
 * The Office (US/UK), Parks and Recreation, The Good Place, Silicon Valley, The IT Crowd, Sneaky Pete, How I Met Your Mother
 * The Boys, The Handmaid's tale, The Walking Dead (first few seasons), The End of the F\*\*\*ing World, American Horror Story (seasons 1-3)
 * Doctor Who, Sherlock, Firefly
 * Rick and Morty
-* Skins (UK), 13 Reasons Why
 * Dahmer
 * Death Note, Attack on Titan
 * Squid Game